whackamadoodle3000/HowToProgramming/README.md

 	- Set motor to follow another `Motor.set(ControlMode.Follower, value);` with value as the id of the other talon

 ### Use Joysticks
+**Joysticks are (misleadingly) an umbrella term for all user input devices, including gamepads, joysticks, etc. Joystick objects can receive joystick and button input.**
 - To import `import edu.wpi.first.wpilibj.Joystick;`
 - To initialize `Joystick Joy = new Joystick(0);`
 - To use